DocHolliday13x/brokenresty/README.md

 ### Setup

+1. Create a react app named resty w/ `npx create-react-app resty`
+2. Create a new repository on GitHub for this project
+3. Push your initial commit to GitHub
+4. Set up your folder structure
+5. Create a `README.md` file with an overview of your project and notes about your lab
+6. Create a pull request from the resty branch to your main branch
+7. In Canvas, submit a link to your pull request
+8. On GitHub, submit a link to your deployed application to the main branch of your repository

 #### `.env` requirements (where applicable)

-for now I have none and do not require one
+For now I have none and do not require one.

 #### How to initialize/run your application (where applicable)

-- e.g. `npm start`
+- Initialize applicaton with `npm start`

 #### How to use your library (where applicable)